Hakuba, Japanese Alps, January 2005

 Choose one of 800 Pristine Deserted Islands.......

-See a video of a picnic spot on a deserted coral beach by a waterfall:
+A picnic spot on a deserted coral beach by a waterfall

 All the islands are uninhabited with miles of deserted, pristine, coral beaches.
 As well as exploring the islands there was plenty of opportunity for snorkelling, kayaking and fishing.
 We were lucky enough to catch a dogtooth tuna on a fishing trip which provided eight of us with two meals on our trip.
 I dived "Shark Cave" with our skipper, which was a fascinating underwater cave, but unfortunately, despite its name, we saw no sharks that day.